rvsrvs/jasdev.github.io/_posts/2015-09-05-ios-interactive-notifications.md

 ## Request Permissions

 These actions must be registered upfront alongside the normal notifications permissions.
-For the sake of this example, I'm going to place this logic in my `AppDelegate`.
-However, in a larger project, I'd recommend factoring this out into a Notification helper class.
+For the sake of this example, I’m going to place this logic in my `AppDelegate`.
+However, in a larger project, I’d recommend factoring this out into a Notification helper class.

-Let's start by building two instances of `UIMutableUserNotificationAction` and attaching them to a `UIMutableUserNotificationCategory`.
+Let’s start by building two instances of `UIMutableUserNotificationAction` and attaching them to a `UIMutableUserNotificationCategory`.
 To allow text input on the `replyAction`, note that the `behavior` property is set to `.TextInput`.

 <script src="https://gist.github.com/Jasdev/8eae09fb1efcb79019b7.js?file=AppDelegate.swift"></script>

-That's all you need for permissions!
-Let's schedule a sample notification to see the results and implement the appropriate `UIApplicationDelegate` methods to handle them.
+That’s all you need for permissions!
+Let’s schedule a sample notification to see the results and implement the appropriate `UIApplicationDelegate` methods to handle them.
 I make use of the handy Pod, [Timepiece](https://github.com/naoty/Timepiece), which adds syntactic sugar to `NSDate`.

 <script src="https://gist.github.com/Jasdev/8eae09fb1efcb79019b7.js?file=NotificationScheduler.swift"></script>